metaborg/ministatix.hs/doc/unification.md

    and its schema `g()`, and build `f(g(), g())` from that.
    This is indeed the term we'd expect from unification of the input terms.

+## Implementation details

+The graph is actually a union-find datastructure with the usual optimizations to make things fast.
+That means for example that as we derefence links to representatives, we compress the paths that we walk.
+The data structure also takes care to create links between classes in the 'most balanced' way.

 ## Solver

 In order to preserve the sharing that you get from unification, the whole solver